 Our Instagram: link

 About our founder:

-Rajvi Khanjan Shroff is a 12th grader with a passion for cybersecurity!
+Rajvi Khanjan Shroff is a first year college student with a passion for cybersecurity!
 With digital security becoming increasingly important, it is critical that we start to educate ourselves and become cyber-smart, and this should start with today’s youth having the opportunity to take action on this regard internationally.
-Thus, Project Cyber was born.
+Thus, Cyber Student Crew (previously Project Cyber) was born.
 With this initiative, she hopes that teens all around the world will have the ability to be a part of a strong digital community centered around infosec, the first of its kind.